Skip to content

 Entry of Appearance Filed: Feb.
 21, 2023

-The Department of Health appealed the OOR’s final determination to the Commonwealth Court of Pennsylvania.
+The Department of Health appealed the OOR’s final determinations to the Commonwealth Court of Pennsylvania, where the two cases were consolidated.
 Paula Knudsen Burke, the Reporters Committee’s Local Legal Initiative attorney for Pennsylvania, began representing Mahon and Spotlight PA in this matter in February 2023.

-Related: Burke is also representing Mahon and Spotlight PA in a similar public records case against the Department of Health concerning medical marijuana certifications.
-And previously, Burke helped Mahon and Spotlight PA win a public records dispute with the Department of Health over data related to the state’s medical marijuana program.
-In that case, the Commonwealth Court ultimately ordered the health officials to disclose data that shows how many patients are certified to receive medical marijuana as a treatment for anxiety, cancer, opioid addiction, and other qualifying conditions under the state’s medical marijuana program.
+Related: Burke previously represented Mahon and Spotlight PA in a similar public records dispute with the Department of Health over data related to the state’s medical marijuana program.
+In that case, the Commonwealth Court ultimately ordered the health officials to disclose data that show how many patients are certified to receive medical marijuana as a treatment for anxiety, cancer, opioid addiction and other qualifying conditions under the state’s medical marijuana program.
 Using those records, Mahon published a data-driven investigation that helps Pennsylvanians better understand how patients are using the state’s relatively new medical marijuana program.
 Learn more about the investigation and the legal effort behind it in this RCFP interview with Mahon.

 Filings: